1. Room 1243

 “I’m sorry,” I whispered.

 “Do you know how many couples are waiting months to see me?” he continued.
-“You just wasted the precious time someone else could have used.”
+“You just wasted time that someone else could have used.”

 “I’m sorry,” I repeated.